Invoke-Automation/IALogging/docs/Write-LogWarning.md

 # Write-LogWarning

 ## SYNOPSIS
-Writes Warning to all registerd LoggingChannels.
+Writes Warning to all registerd LoggingChannels in the LoggingChannelList.

 ## SYNTAX